 And once you get off the bridge on the Queens side, take a walk/ride down to Queensbridge Park via Queensbridge Park Greenway (a beautiful, tree-lined pedestrian-and bicycle-only road) to enjoy the views of the city and see the Queensboro bridge at a different angle.

-And if you’re thirsty after all that walking, be sure to explore local breweries in the neighborhood!
-I ended up getting a to-go pint of delicious IPA from Fifth Hammer Brewery and enjoyed it sitting on the bench by the water in LIC Park and admiring the views of the city and the bridge yet again.
+If you’re thirsty after all that walking, be sure to explore local breweries in the neighborhood!
+You can end up getting a to-go pint of delicious IPA from Fifth Hammer Brewery and enjoyed it sitting on the bench by the water in LIC Park and admiring the views of the city and the bridge yet again.

 The good thing is, you can catch a ferry back to the city from the LIC Park, to save yourself from hiking the bridge back!